Modules | PY

 tf.write_obj((faces, points), "triangle.obj")

-# Write quad mesh
+# Write dynamic mesh (mixed polygon sizes)

-tf.write_obj((faces, points), "quad.obj")
+tf.write_obj((faces, points), "output.obj")

 mesh = tf.Mesh(faces, points)